EOSIO/eos/docs/01_nodeos/06_logging/10_native_logging/index.md

 - `transaction_success_tracing` - detailed log that emits successful verdicts from relay nodes on the P2P network.
 - `transaction_failure_tracing` - detailed log that emits failed verdicts from relay nodes on the P2P network.
 - `trace_api` - detailed logging for the trace_api plugin.
+- `blockvault_client_plugin` - detailed logging for the blockvault client plugin.

 The configuration options are: